mozilla/doorman/examples/README.md

 In the example above, the userid `maria` or the members of the `admins` group are allowed to perform any action on any resource on the `https://api.service.org` service.

-Since in this case we didn't enable JWT verification, an authorization request specifies the `principals` and looks like this:
+Since in this case we didn't enable authentication, an authorization request specifies the `principals` and looks like this:

 ```
 curl -s -X POST http://localhost:8080/allowed \